jimbobbennett/Awesome-Fabulous/README.md

 ## Blog posts

 * [Building mobile apps in F# using Xamarin.Forms and Elmish](https://www.jimbobbennett.io/building-mobile-apps-in-f-using-xamarin-forms-and-elmish/) - a blog post on building Half-Elmish Xamarin Forms apps.
-* [2018 FsAdvent : Weather mobile app in F#](https://github.com/cboudereau/fabulous-weather/blob/master/README.md) - a blog post on building fabulous weather mobile app step by step during the 2018 FsAdvent.
+* [2018 FsAdvent : Weather mobile app in F#](https://github.com/cboudereau/fabulous-weather/blob/master/README.md) - a blog post on building fabulous weather mobile app step by step.
+This was published as part of the [2018 FsAdvent](https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/).
+* [2018 FsAdvent : Fabulous Santa Tracker](https://www.jimbobbennett.io/fabulous-santa-tracker/) - a blog post on building a Santa tracker for Christmas Eve using Fabulous.
+This was published as part of the [2018 FsAdvent](https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/).

 ## Videos